 Medigap Plan G insurance basic benefits include:

-- Medicare Part A hospital coinsurance and hospital costs (up to 365 days after Original Medicare benefits are used up)
+- Medicare Part A hospital coinsurance and hospital costs (up to 365 days after Original Medicare benefits are used up).
+Part A coinsurance amounts can range from $0 to up to $658 per day depending on the length of your hospital stay.

 - Medicare Part B coinsurance or copayment (20% of Medicare approved charges)